ddgope/Udacity-Capstone-Heart-Failure-Prediction/README.md

         ]
 }
 ```
-In our case:
+Below is the data structure:
 ![Data structure](img/ACI04.jfif?raw=true "Data structure")

-The data is then converted to JSON string format:
+The data is then converted to JSON string format as below:
 ![Conversion to JSON string format](img/JSON1.JPG?raw=true "Conversion to JSON string format")

-We set the content type:
+JSON content type looks like as below:
 ![Setting the content type](img/ACI07.jfif?raw=true "Setting the content type")
 ![Setting the content type](img/ACI06.jfif?raw=true "Setting the content type")

 Finally, we make the request and print the response on screen: